 After using an electric mower, I can say I was quite surprised with the cutting results.
 An electrical mower will give you a nice cut, but there are many items that can affect its cut quality.

-An Ego lawn mower has an uneven cut when the tire pressures are not correct; the mower blade is bent, worn, or installed incorrectly; the cutting height is too low; the mower deck is plugged; the deck is not level; the mower blade speed is too slow; the ground speed is too fast; or the mower deck is damaged.
+An Ego lawn mower has a bad or uneven cut when the tire pressures are not correct; the mower blade is bent, worn, or installed incorrectly; the cutting height is too low; the mower deck is plugged; the deck is not level; the mower blade speed is too slow; the ground speed is too fast, or the mower deck is damaged.

 12 Reasons Your Ego Lawn Mower Cuts Uneven

 Ego Electric Mower Tire Pressures are Not Correct or Wheel is Damaged

 When you first notice a bad cut with your Ego mower, it’s normal to go to the cutting deck to try to figure out what’s wrong.

 However, before you do this, check your tires and wheels before moving on to checking any of the other items that can cause your Ego mower to cut unevenly.

 This is because something as simple as a low tire or a damaged wheel can cause the mower deck to sit unleveled.

 Ego push mower wheels: The wheels on a push mower can come loose or become damaged causing the mower not to sit level.
 Inspect the wheels.
 Tighten any loose hardware and replace any damaged wheels.